Sonitpur district: Trade and relation with Tibet

+It was occupied by the Baro-Bhuyan feudal lords in the 14th century.

+16th century

-In the 16th century, the eastern part of the district, up to the Kameng river, was conquered by the Ahoms.
+In the 16th century, the eastern part of the district, up to the Kameng River, was conquered by the Ahoms.
 In 1523, they deported a large number of Chutia families to a place on the east bank of the Kameng.
 In 1532, they defeated a Mughal army sent against them at the banks of the Kameng.

 Starting in the 16th century, under the reign of Nara Narayan, the Koch kingdom expanded to a great extent.
 Several years after the Ahom victory at the Kameng, Nara Narayan sacked the Ahom capital at Gargaon and forced the Ahoms to pay tribute.
 Its eastern conquests were completed by Raghudev, the nephew of the king and heir as Nara Narayan had no son.
 However eventually one of Nara Nayaran's queens gave birth to a child, Lakshmi Narayan.
 Raghudev rebelled, supported by the Ahoms, but was eventually defeated.
-In response Nara Narayan gave Koch territory east of the Sankosh river to Raghudev and the rest to Lakshmi Narayan.
+In response Nara Narayan gave Koch territory east of the Sankosh River to Raghudev and the rest to Lakshmi Narayan.
 Raghudev's kingdom became known as Koch Hajo, and quickly fell under Ahom hegemony, while the western Koch Bihar kingdom fell under Mughal influence.
-Koch Hajo's boundary with the Ahoms was at the Kameng river, also known as the Bareli, which flowed through the middle of what is now Sonitpur district.
+Koch Hajo's boundary with the Ahoms was at the Kameng River, also known as the Bareli, which flowed through the middle of what is now Sonitpur district.

 Soon war broke out between Raghudev and Lakshmi Narayan.
 Lakshmi Narayan was defeated and appealed to the Mughals for help.
 The Mughals sent a large force and defeated Raghudev, although Sonitpur was on the eastern boundary and so was not conquered.
 Raghudev's brother Bali Narayan then fled to his Ahom overlords for help, and when the Mughals demanded his return, the Ahoms refused.
 This led to several wars between the Ahoms and Mughals, most of which were in lower Assam.
 In 1615, a Mughal army advanced as far as the Kameng, but was soon defeated on both land and water.
 In 1637, the Mughals defeated and killed Bali Narayan and in the treaty that followed, the entirety of Sonitpur came into Ahom possession.
 During the chaos that followed the death of Shah Jahan in 1658, the Ahoms tried to push their boundary to the Sankosh river but were pushed back by Mir Jumla, who captured Gargaon.
 On their advance, the Mughals took a fort near Silghat while the Ahoms evacuated the Chandara fort near Tezpur.
-However the rains that set in during their retreat, as well as the dieases, took a huge toll on the Mughal army, and the Ahoms soon took back Guwahati and kept it.
+However the rains that set in during their retreat, as well as the diseases, took a huge toll on the Mughal army, and the Ahoms soon took back Guwahati and kept it.